 - Mental health support is also available during the most intense periods of detox.

 - Access to a healthy diet planned by specialists to promote vitality and recovery

 What Happens After Meth Detox?

 After meth detox, individuals can enter some form of a meth addiction treatment program.
 This is the next logical step in the process of drug addiction recovery.

 It’s recommended that treatment begins immediately after detox while the process is still fresh in the mind of the user.
 The negative feelings associated with detox and the withdrawal process are used as motivation during treatment and a clear recollection of this process for it to be effective.

-Inpatient or outpatient rehab are the two primary options, depending on the specific situation of the user.
-The ideal form of treatment is inpatient, where clients take up residence at a treatment facility for 30, 60, or 90 days.
+Inpatient or outpatient drug rehab are the two primary options, depending on the specific situation of the user.
+The ideal form of addiction treatment is inpatient, where clients take up residence at a treatment facility for 30, 60, or 90 days.

 Clients participate in regular meetings with mental health professionals and have opportunities to participate in other group counseling sessions and activities.
 They are also provided with three robust meals a day to promote wellness.

-Outpatient rehab is an option for clients that don’t have the option of living at a treatment facility.
+Outpatient rehab is an option for clients that don’t have the option of living at a treatment center or facility.
 However, they are required to participate in the same form of counseling and treatment sessions, normally for a period of somewhere between 10 and 20 hours per week.